jgizdich/linear-algebra-library-c/README.md

-# linear-algebra-library-c
+# Linear Algebra Library (LAL) Written In C
-Linear Algebra Library for C development
+This library performs linear algebra computations for your projects.